Survey of Paint-by-Number Puzzle Solvers

 The run times on simple problems are not spectacular.
 Java is an interpreted language, and thus, naturally, rather slow.
 The authors report that compiling the program improves its performance on the easier puzzles (though not on the harder puzzles).
 I haven't tried that.
 But my suspicion is that part of this is also a basic design trade off - the authors were focusing more on solving hard puzzles fast than on solving easy puzzles fast.

 But this really works very well on the harder puzzles.
-It solves every puzzle in the full 2,491 webpbn puzzle data set in under 45 seconds.
-No other solver tested was able to solve all puzzles.
+It was the first solver to solve every puzzle in the full 2,491 webpbn puzzle data set in under 2 minutes, and, in fact, solved them all in under 45 seconds.
+I was so impressed that I copied some key ideas in subsequent versions of pbnsolve, which helped substantially in improving pbnsolve's performance, so that it too now solves all puzzles.

 Of course, this solver, like pbnsolve, was trained on the webpbn data set, which certainly gives it an advantage when being tested against that data set.
 The 9-Dom puzzle, which takes it 2.8 minutes to solve was added to the sample set more recently.
 It's the only puzzle I've seen that was solved more quickly by the previous version of the BGU solver than the new solver.
 Still, if it can quickly solve everything in the webpbn puzzle set, then that's a pretty strong indication that it can solve most of the puzzles likely to be encountered in any real application.